-Nissan 350Z owners have reported 11 problems related to check engine light on (under the engine and engine cooling category).
+Nissan 350Z owners have reported 16 problems related to check engine light on (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Nissan 350Z based on all problems reported for the 350Z.

 Tl- the contact owns a 2003 Nissan 350z.
 The contact stated that while driving the check engine light had illuminated before the vehicle suddenly stalled.
 The contact was unable to restart the engine.
 The vehicle was not diagnosed or repaired.
 The manufacturer was notified of the defect and the contact was informed that the vehicle was not included in the NHTSA campaign number 03v455000(engine and engine cooling).
 The contact stated that the vehicle had experienced the same defect listed in the recall.
 The failure mileage was 137,000.
 Jft.